 Consistent bar flipping isn’t only a practice for experienced users but should be an integral part of any chainsaw user’s routine.
 Every time the chainsaw is refueled, the bar should be flipped.

-Doing this helps in even spreading of the wear on the bar and is an extremely useful habit for extending the lifespan of your chainsaw.
+Doing this helps even with the spread of their on the bar and is a beneficial habit for extending the lifespan of your chainsaw.

 • Cleaning Bar Groove and Oil Hole

 Maintaining cleanliness with your chainsaw bar groove and oil hole is imperative.
-This can be achieved by using a gauge tool to get rid of the accumulated dirt.
+This can be achieved using a gauge tool to remove the accumulated dirt.
 This can keep the chain running smoothly and prevent it from smoking and overheating – signs of poor chainsaw maintenance.

 – Importance of Straight Cutting in Chainsaw Operation